dnarayanan/powderday/docs/parameters_description.rst

 :source_logq:

-    Number of ionizing photons emitted by the source in units of s^-1.
+    The number of ionizing photons emitted by the source in units of s^-1.
     Only relevant if add_neb_emission = True, use_cloudy_tables = True and
     FORCE_gas_logq = True (Default: 1.e47)